How do we produce it?

 This definition excludes registered charities that do not meet these criteria, for example sacramental religious bodies or places of worship as well as organisations like independent schools, government-controlled bodies or housing associations.

 Civil society is another contested term.
-In the context of the Almanac, civil society is used to talk about a far broader range of organisations than those defined as general charities, from faith groups and sports clubs to co-operatives and housing associations.
+In the context of the Almanac, civil society is used to talk about a far broader range of organisations than those defined as ‘general charities’, from faith groups and sports clubs to co-operatives and housing associations.
+While the Almanac tries to capture civil society organisations beyond ‘general charities’, we are often limited by the availability and quality of data.

 The data includes the following for all registered charities: